-ECON 01 Support the implementation of the relevant County Policy Objectives (CPO' contained within Chapter 8: Economic Development and other relevant chapters of the County Longford Development Plan 2021-2027.
-ECON 02 Support and promote Longford Town as a key hub for employment, enterprise and tourism within the Gateway Region, and in its role as an economic driver complementing the Regional Growth Centre of Athlone.
-ECON 03 Promote the Key Town of Longford Town as a primary centre of employment in the County and support the provision of increased employment through the expansion of the existing enterprise ecosystem in Longford and smart specialisation.
-ECON 04 Support the provision of physical infrastructure and zoned lands to realise the delivery of strategic employment lands in central accessible locations in accordance with the 'Guiding Principles to Identify Strategic Employment Development' contained in Section 6.3 of the RSES (Economic Strategy); and OPR Practice Note PN04 on 'Planning for Employment Growth - The Development Plan and Employment Lands' (August 2024) ECON 05 Promote the plan led development and regeneration of publicly owned land banks in Longford Town for employment, education, community, cultural and recreational opportunities.
-ECON 06 Support the development and expansion of enterprise and employment within Longford Town, and to co-operate with all stakeholders, landowners and relevant agencies to attract investment, while at the same time ensuring there is no resultant negative impact on the vitality and vibrancy of the town centre.
-ECON 07 Upon the replacement of the current core strategy and zoning provisions of the Longford County Development Plan 2021-2027 by a subsequent Development Plan, this Local Area Plan will recognise this and any associated land use zoning.
-ECON 08 Support the economic development and regeneration of the town centre.
-ECON 09 Support the development of a creative and innovation hub and co-working space within the settlement.
-ECON 10 Support the development of a cross sectoral approach to promote Longford as a key tourism hub in the Midlands, building on Fáilte Ireland's Hidden Heartlands brand and the Shannon Tourism Masterplan.
-ECON 11 Develop the recreation and amenity potential of waterways including the River Shannon and Lough Ree and the development of a greenway network including the Galway to Dublin Cycleway, subject to the requirements of the Birds and Habitats Directives and the Department of Transport, Tourism and Sport's Dublin to Galway Greenway Plan 2017, including measures relating to environmental management and sustainable development.
-ECON 12 Support and promote economic and enterprise development and activity in a manner which contributes to the transition to a low carbon, climate resilient and environmentally sustainably town.
-ECON 13 Ensure that the employment lands on the western side of the N4 are developed in accordance with sustainable transport principles and the relevant Sustainable Transport Objectives of this Plan.
+- ECON 01 Support the implementation of the relevant County Policy Objectives (CPO's) contained within Chapter 8: Economic Development and other relevant chapters of the County Longford Development Plan 2021-2027. - ECON 02 Support and promote Longford Town as a key hub for employment, enterprise and tourism within the Gateway Region, and in its role as an economic driver complementing the Regional Growth Centre of Athlone. - ECON 03 Promote the Key Town of Longford Town as a primary centre of employment in the County and support the provision of increased employment through the expansion of the existing enterprise ecosystem in Longford and smart specialisation. - ECON 04 Support the provision of physical infrastructure and zoned lands to realise the delivery of strategic employment lands in central accessible locations.

+- ECON 05 Promote the plan led development and regeneration of publicly owned land banks in Longford Town for employment, education, community, cultural and recreational opportunities. - ECON 06 Support the development and expansion of enterprise and employment within Longford Town, and to co-operate with all stakeholders, landowners and relevant agencies to attract investment, while at the same time ensuring there is no resultant negative impact on the vitality and vibrancy of the town centre. - ECON 07 Upon the replacement of the current core strategy and zoning provisions of the Longford County Development Plan 2021-2027 by a subsequent Development Plan, this Local Area Plan will recognise this and any associated land use zoning. - ECON 08 Support the economic development and regeneration of the town centre. - ECON 09 Support the development of a creative and innovation hub and coworking space within the settlement. - ECON 10 Support the development of a cross sectoral approach to promote Longford as a key tourism hub in the Midlands, building on Fáilte Ireland's Hidden Heartlands brand and the Shannon Tourism Masterplan. - ECON 11 Develop the recreation and amenity potential of waterways including the River Shannon and Lough Ree and the development of a greenway network including the Galway to Dublin Cycleway, subject to the requirements of the Birds and Habitats Directives and the Department of Transport, Tourism and Sport's Dublin to Galway Greenway Plan 2017, including measures relating to environmental management and sustainable development. - ECON 12 Support and promote economic and enterprise development and activity in a manner which contributes to the transition to a low carbon, climate resilient and environmentally sustainably town.